 Why?
-Good carbs are broken down slowly, trickling a steady supply of fuel into your tank for steady energy.
+Good carbohydrates are broken down slowly, trickling a steady supply of fuel into your tank for steady energy.
 They also help with concentration and make you feel fuller for longer – curbing those cravings to overeat.

-On the other hand, high GI foods are like a roller coaster causing a sudden spike in your blood sugars, then inevitable crash leading to peaks and troughs in energy.
+On the other hand, high Gi foods are like a roller coaster causing a sudden spike in your blood sugars, then inevitable crash leading to peaks and troughs in energy.

-Paying attention to the quality of carbs you enjoy is not only important over the short term, or for your energy levels.
+Paying attention to the quality of carbohydrates you enjoy is not only important over the short term, or for your energy levels.
 When your blood sugar levels move up and down rapidly or stay high, it disrupts your natural blood glucose balance.
 Over time, this can lead to your body having trouble responding properly, which can then lead to many health problems including Type 2 diabetes, obesity, high blood pressure, stroke and heart disease.

 It might surprise you that most people don’t actually eat too much carbohydrate – they just eat the wrong type.
-Simple swaps from high to low GI carbs is a scientifically proven way to help you feel fuller for longer, lose or maintain ideal weight, increase brain power, keep you active for longer and prevent or manage a range of health conditions including diabetes, blood cholesterol, PCOS symptoms, age-related macular degeneration and acne.
+Simple swaps from high to low Gi carbohydrates is a scientifically proven way to help you feel fuller for longer, lose or maintain ideal weight, increase brain power, keep you active for longer and prevent or manage a range of health conditions including diabetes, blood cholesterol, PCOS symptoms, age-related macular degeneration and acne.